KylaBendrik/Juric/Chapter Summaries/chapter 11.md

 #### Figure 11.2 Requests are handled in separate processes
 #### Figure 11.3 Independent simultaneous requests are handled concurrently
 #### Figure 11.4 Using casts reduces the certainty of your reponses
-#### Figure 11.5 Usinng calls promotes consistency but reduces the responsiveness of the system
+#### Figure 11.5 Using calls promotes consistency but reduces the responsiveness of the system
 #### Figure 11.6 Queueing the request and sending a notification about the status
 ## 11.4 Configuring applications
 ### 11.4.1 Application environment